Sámi Americans: Culture

-Immigration to Alaska
+Sámi in Alaska

 In the mid 19th century, the United States government began efforts to teach reindeer husbandry to Alaska Natives as their traditional sources of sustenance through seal, walrus, and whale hunting had become insufficient due to overfishing.
 Initially Chukchi herders were brought over, but animosity between the Chukchi and the Alaskan Iñupiat made their working relationship unviable.
 Instead, the Sámi were encouraged to emigrate to Alaska at the invitation of the Alaskan Commissioner of Education, Sheldon Jackson.
 As the Commissioner of Education, Jackson also introduced policies which effectively sought to re-educate the Alaska native population and repress cultural differences.
 With the advent of a significant Sámi population in his jurisdiction, these repressive policies came to apply to Sámi immigrants as well.

 At the time, many Sámi herders in Sápmi had lost their traditional livelihoods, as they had been gradually pushed out of lands used for nomadic pastoralism into more defined regions with inflexible borders.
 This likely encouraged some to make the arduous journey to Alaska.
 The first group of herders made the three month journey in 1894, from Finnmarksvidda, across North America, to Teller Reindeer Station.
 According to the New York Times, there were only sixteen in the group, and they were under a three-year contract for $27.50 per month plus boarding.
 By the turn of the 20th century, many of these first families returned to Sápmi after their contracts expired.
 Some, however, remained in Alaska and continued herding reindeer.